 Francisco Perez is a Business & Inbound Marketing Consultant, an Online Entrepreneur, and founder of iblogzone.com.
 His main objective is to help startups and small business owners achieve success with their online ventures.
 See full bio

-Jennifer is an award-winning communicator and brand strategist.
-She is president of Concentre Communications, Inc. Drawing on 25 years of broad international communications and marketing experience, Jennifer leads the firm's client engagement teams and provides senior-level strategic counsel and branding expertise.
+Jennifer is an award-winning communicator, marketer and brand strategist.
+She is AVP of Marketing at Unity Health Insurance - affiliate of UW Health.
+She is also on the BOD and Senior Advisor at Concentre Communications, Inc. Drawing on 25 years of broad international communications and marketing experience, Jennifer leads the company's marketing team and provides senior-level strategic counsel and brand marketing expertise.
 Her broad background gives her a unique strategic understanding of the dynamics of the business environment.
 See full bio

 Randy Shattuck is a senior marketing executive, entrepreneur, and founder of The Shattuck Group, a Silicon Valley based marketing firm that empowers professional service companies to reach their growth objectives.
 See full bio